Join our team.

 Online job boards and listings specifically for addiction counselors provide a multitude of opportunities.
 There is also a growing number of telehealth opportunities that allow counselors to provide online counseling services.

-The Recovery Village has locations throughout the United States with open positions available at our facilities and nationally through our telehealth app for substance abuse and behavioral health counselors.
+The Recovery Village has locations throughout the United States with open positions available at our facilities and nationally through the Nobu telehealth app for substance abuse and behavioral health counselors.
 Our staff collectively holds over 3,000 professional credentials, and our evidence-based approach to addiction treatment has earned our facilities a variety of accolades.
 Our organization is accredited by The Joint Commission, one of the leading health care accreditors in the United States.
 View the most current available positions at our job portal website.

 According to the U.S. Bureau of Labor Statistics, substance abuse counselors made a median salary of $44,630 in 2018.